How Do I Stop My Dog From Scratching The Door?

 - The Distraction method

 - The Calming method

 - The Distraction Method

-- Invest in anti-anxiety measure- Your dog may be scratching the door when you’re away because he experiences separation anxiety and does not like to be left alone.
+- Invest in anti-anxiety measure – Your dog may be scratching the door when you leave because he experiences separation anxiety and does not like to be left alone.
 You can also leave soft music playing in the house, or the radio.
 This can help calm down the dog.
 Pheromone dispensers are also great tools that can help to calm down your dog.

-- Citronella- Pheromone dispensers calm down the dog but citronella is more of a repellant.
+- Citronella – Pheromone dispensers calm down the dog but citronella is more of a repellent.
 If you spray it on the dog, you may prevent him from reaching the door.
 Some owners have tried spraying the door with citronella, but this method usually is not effective.

 - Correction Method

 This is where the room comes in.
 Lock your dog in the room and wait for boredom to kick in.
 In most cases, the dog will start scratching the door.
 As soon as he starts, catch him red handed and assert your authority.
 Do this in a firm but less frightening way.
 Dogs understand words like “yes” and “no’.
 Assert a firm “No” to make it clear that what he’s doing is wrong.
 The dog will eventually quit scratching the door and start seeking your affection.
 If he stops scratching and starts seeking your attention, you can offer a treat.
 With practice, the dog will eventually learn that submitting is the positive habit while scratching the door is the negative habit.